PrivateStorageio/ZKAPAuthorizer/docs/source/interface.rst

   , "token-count": <number>
   }

+The *finished* timestamp gives the time when redemption completed successfully.
+The integer *token-count* gives the number tokens for which the voucher was redeemed.

 ::

   { "name": "double-spend"
   , "finished": <iso8601 timestamp>
   }

+The *finished* timestamp gives the time when the double-spend error was encountered.

 ::

   { "name": "unpaid"
   , "finished": <iso8601 timestamp>
   }

+The *finished* timestamp gives the time when the unpaid error was encountered.

 ::